 Infrared radiators with their typical red glow emit medium-wave infrared rays and use a reflector, which directs the heat in one direction.
 So this is an actual radiant heater.
 The infrared heater produces very high temperatures of several hundred degrees, so it is almost unbearable to be near the heater.
 There is a certain distance necessary to achieve a comfortable feeling.
 That is why these heaters are used more in large halls, churches and outdoor areas.
 Another disadvantage is that the heater only reflects in one direction to cover a wide area, several heaters are needed.
 Due to the radiant heat, the required running time is nevertheless quite short, which is why we recommend this heating for outdoor use only.

 Sundirect’s infrared heaters emit far-infrared radiation, making them real radiant heaters.
 As a result, mainly objects that serve as storage are heated with a very low heat loss due to convection.
 The wide angle that the infrared rays are emitted to and the option to place models of different sizes throughout the room allow the heating of the objects in the entire room over a certain period of time.
 The low wattage density allows a comfortable feeling of warmth in the immediate vicinity of the heater.
 The easy to use control system allows for an optimized feeling of warmth as well as energy savings.
 In fact, Indoor infrared heaters are fast heating and energy efficient way to warm up the home instantly.

-Hopefully, we were able to pint out that not all electric heaters are the same, but also that one kW does not equal one kW and therefore has very little value in describing how much energy is actually needed to heat to a degree of comfort.
+Hopefully, we were able to point out that not all electric heaters are the same, but also that one kW does not equal one kW and therefore has very little value in describing how much energy is actually needed to heat to a degree of comfort.
 Also not all electric heaters are 100% efficient, in fact there is no heating which is converting 100% of energy into warmth.
 However, there are heaters that use the energy supplied more efficiently and with over 90% efficiency.
 Sundirect infrared heaters are among the most efficient electric heaters on the market.